rltvty2/wli/README.txt

 Currently the installer supports installation of Kubuntu 25.04 and Linux Mint 22.1 Cinnamon.
 You may also use your own .iso files, but Debian and Fedora based distros don't work for now.
 Linux Mint Debian Edition is an exception.

+wli_v09008 sets Linux as the default boot entry automatically.
+However, it does this by running a script that sets Linux to default after every restart of Windows.
+You have to delete the task in the task scheduler to stop this.
+I'm working on a fix that will ensure the script only runs after the first restart.

 Released under GNU General Public License v3.0.
 You are free to do whatever you like with the source except distribute a closed source version.

 Website: https://rltvty.net/installlinux.html